jbottum/t5pat/langchain_markdown46.md

 Toronto (wrong, it's Ottowa, but Toronto is the capital of the Canadian state of Ontario)

-Generation Time: The generation times vary from 0.72 to 0.79 seconds.
-These are very similar.
+Generation Time: The generation times vary from 0.73 to 1.1 seconds and the range is relatively small, especially compared to the XL generation times for the same questions.

 ### Question Answer with Reasoning Examples - output review